djkenada/qb-zombies/README.md

 This is a zombie system, converted from ESX for use with QBCore.
 * Loot from zombies (Weapons, items and money)
+* Loot from zombies body parts (Heart, Lungs, Arms, Feet)
+* Loot from zombies Evidence of what happened.
+(Briefcase, Documents, Notes, Samples)
 * Loot probability
 * Follow the closest player
 * Hordes